Giuditta-Parolini/machine-readable-data/machine_readable_data_formats.md

     &nbsp;

 * ###### <a id="rdf">RDF</a>
     The Resource Description Framework (RDF) is a [W3C standard](https://www.w3.org/RDF/) for data interchange on the web.
 RDF files allow to exchange data using a triplet syntax (subject-predicate-object) that can be turned into a directed graph.
 Each triplet element is identified by a URI (Uniform Resource Identifier).
-Triplets ca be serialised using multiple formats.
+Triplets can be serialised using multiple formats.
 A couple of the most popular serialisation formats are [RDF/XML](https://www.w3.org/TR/rdf-syntax-grammar/) (.rdf) and [JSON-LD](https://json-ld.org) (.jsonld).
     &nbsp;

 * ###### <a id="parquet">PARQUET</a>